FTChinese/subscription-api/_doc/iap.md

 Links apple subscription to an FTC account.
 This endpoint does not perform receipt validation.
 It only checks if an `originalTxId` is found in the current database, and tries to link it to the FTC account if found.

+### Definition

+Some vocabularies have specific meaning here:

+*Membership* refers to a row in `ftc_vip` table.

+*Subscription* refers to a row in `apple_subscription` table.

+*Expiration* for both membership and subscription indicates its expiration time is before now, and it is not auto renewable.

 ### Link Policy

+NOTE: this section describes the process of how server performs  linking.
+Client does not need to implement it unless you want to pre-emptively prevent illegal linking on the client and give user more details and feedback.

 A user might have multiple apple accounts and each have a subscription (it's rare but possible), thus we follow this rule: